Rachel Mandelbaum

 Rachel Mandelbaum is a professor of astrophysics at Carnegie Mellon University, studying cosmology and galactic evolution with a focus on dark matter and dark energy.
 Much of her work has used the phenomenon of gravitational lensing of galaxies and she has made significant improvements in the calibration of lensing parameters.

 Education

 Mandelbaum received her A.B. in physics with highest honors from Princeton University in 2000.

-She received her Ph.D. in physics from Princeton University in 2006 and is a tenured Associate Professor of Physics at the Carnegie Mellon University.
+She received her Ph.D. in physics from Princeton University in 2006 and is a tenured associate professor of physics at the Carnegie Mellon University.

 Research

 Mandelbaum studies cosmology using the technique of weak gravitational lensing.
 She has contributed to more than 100 published papers since 2011.
-She is currently the spokesperson for the LSST Dark Energy Science Collaboration, elected in 2019 and serving until July 1, 2021.
+She served as the spokesperson for the LSST Dark Energy Science Collaboration, elected in 2019 and serving until July 1, 2021.

 Personal life

 Mandelbaum is an Orthodox Jew.
 She is open about her faith.

 Awards

 Mandelbaum has received numerous awards including the Alfred P. Sloan Fellowship in 2013, the Department of Energy Early Career Award in 2012 and the Annie Jump Cannon Award in Astronomy from the American Astronomical Society in 2011.
 In 2019, she was named a Simons Investigator by the Simons Foundation.